Download This Sample

 Sign Me Up

-See the fact file below for more information on eagles or alternatively, you can download our 22 page Eagle worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on eagles or alternatively, you can download our 22-page Eagle worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 THE NEED TO KNOW

 - Family: Accipitridae (hooked bills)

 - The word eagle is used for a large group of birds of prey.